springnz/sparkplug/README.md

 ## Build and Test

 There is a build dependency on [Spring NZ util-lib](https://github.com/springnz/util-lib).
-The easist is to clone the repository and run `sbt publish` (or `sbt publishLocal`) to publish to your (local) repository.
+The easiest is to clone the repository and run `sbt publish` (or `sbt publishLocal`) to publish to your (local) repository.

 Then clone the repository and compile / test in sbt.